dylanlott/chainer/README.md

 chainer ⛓️
 ==========

-chainer is an experimental storage engine for a linked list structure.
+chainer is an experimental transaction log.

 this could power a write ahead log in a database, store transactions for a blockchain, or any number of similar responsibilities.